In 2017, I spent $191,480.74 USD on Facebook Ads. That ended up resulting in $374,002.07 USD in store revenue.

 Mistakes were made along the way.
 Some ads failed.
 Others cost too much money.

-But I also discovered what a winning Facebook ad looks like while learning tricks that helped skyrocket our sales.
+But I also discovered what a winning Facebook ads formula looks like while learning tricks that helped me figure out answers to the most common Facebook ad questions.

-In this article, I’ll breakdown the biggest Facebook Ads lessons I learned over the course of a year to help you achieve Facebook Ads success a bit faster.
+In this article, I’ll breakdown the biggest Facebook Ads for beginners lessons I learned over the course of a year to help you achieve Facebook Ads success a bit faster.

 - 12 Facebook Ads Lessons I Wish I Knew Sooner